-In-Kyung Lee, Shin-Wha Lee†.
-Department of Obstetrics and Gynecology, Asan Institute for Life Science, Seoul, Republic of Korea; †Department of Obstetrics and Gynecology, Asan Medical Center, Seoul, Republic of Korea.
+1Department of Obstetrics and Gynecology, Asan Institute for Life Science, Seoul, Republic of Korea; 2Department of Obstetrics and Gynecology, Asan Medical Center, Seoul, Republic of Korea

 Purpose: Ovarian cancer is the 7th most common malignancy and the 5th most common cause of death from cancers in women.
 While many patients initially respond to surgery and chemotherapy, the long-term prognosis is generally unfavorable, with recurrence and development of drug-resistant disease.
-Therefore, new strategies for ovarian cancers, for examples, immunotherapy or targeted therapy, are needed.
-For that reason, this study is to evaluated the efficacy and safety of activated NK cells on ovarian cancer cells.
+Therefore, new strategies for ovarian cancers, for example, immunotherapy or targeted therapy, are needed.
+For that reason, this study evaluated the efficacy and safety of activated NK cells on ovarian cancer cells.